alexanderchan/abap_standards_and_guidelines/ABAP_Style_Guide.md

 - Group as much of the selects and function reads outside of the main loop by using for all entries and then reading afterwards with
 - Use field symbols for reading and looping
 - Read internal tables with the addition `WITH TABLE KEY`
+- Note that inserts into hashed tables are slower than into standard tables, so read directly into a hashed or assign from a standard table after the duplicate keys are removed when possible

 ## OpenSQL